Science is the belief in the ignorance of experts

 In addition to the textbooks listed above, I also enthusiastically recommend the following books, videos, and blogs.

 The Death of Expertise.
 Beg, borrow, or steal this*. (*Disclaimer: Don’t do the latter.)
-It’ll certainly feature more than once during the F34PPP module in autumn semester 2017.
+It’ll certainly feature more than once during the F34PPP module.

 Philosophy Tube This is a fascinating channel that “gives away a philosophy degree for free”.

 An Introduction to the Philosophy of Science.
 Kent W Staley (Cambridge University Press, 2014).
 This is an engagingly written introduction.

 University Inc. The Corporate Corruption of Higher Education.
 Jennifer Washburn, Basic Books (2005).
 Although it is over a decade since Washburn’s book was published, it remains a compelling overview of the evolution of the objectives of the higher education sector in the US.

 The Great University Gamble.
 Andrew McGettigan, PlutoPress (2013).
 McGettigan’s book explores some of the same themes as covered in Washburn’s analysis but from a UK perspective.
 As the promotional ‘blurb’ puts it, “What will be the role of universities within society?
 How will they be funded?
 What kind of experiences will they offer students?
 Where does the public interest lie?
 With privatisation infringing on our universities and colleges education is threatened with transformation from a public good into a private, individual financial investment.”

 - Reciprocal Space

 - LSE Impact Blog